 By the time we were done it was around 9 AM.
 The staff prepared some light and fresh snacks near the end of the trail.
 A good thing as the hike made us hungry.

 We took our time at the Sawa (the last stop) where we spent a couple of minutes enjoying the view and taking photos.

 After collecting our things from the orientation area we returned to the car and drove to Cafe Katerina to pick some lunch.
 We then headed immediately to our next stop: the Daranak Falls in Tanay, Rizal.

 The drive was around an hour and we took it as an opportunity to rest our feet.
 After all, the trail may be easy but all that walking and waking up early can be exhausting.

 We arrived in Daranak Falls feeling refreshed and already starving.
 After paying the entrance fee and choosing our cottage we finally unpacked our delicious meal and ate to our hearts (and belly’s content).

 Never heard of Daranak Falls or perhaps have heard about it but unsure if you’d like to visit it?
-Head over to my post on things to do at the Daranak Falls to enlighten you!
-I’ve given some cool and pretty relaxing things to do that I’m sure will interest you.
+I’ve given some cool and pretty relaxing things to do in Daranak Falls that I’m sure will interest you.